saifmukhtar/kinetic/docs/src/whitepaper.md

 1. **Commit-Reveal & Sequential Linking:** To eliminate network front-running and blind sniper attacks, registration requests are initially broadcast as obscured cryptographic commitments anchored to an external randomness beacon (`drand`) and bound uniquely to the claimant's public key.
 The subsequent Verifiable Delay Function mathematically proves the commitment existed in the past, completely eliminating the need for a synchronized network clock.
 2. **Dynamic Difficulty via Verifiable Delay Functions (VDFs):** To eliminate mass-dictionary squatting, the computational expenditure required to claim a name scales inversely with its character length.
 An attacker with massive hardware concurrency cannot resolve a single contested handle faster than a standard client, shifting the cost of entry from hardware scale to sheer patience.
 The network difficulty is globally synchronized via the `drand` beacon, with a fallback re-squaring mechanism to ensure difficulty scales with hardware advancements.
-3. **The Multi-Tiered Lease:** To maintain namespace fluidity without an administrative state, name retention requires an active, low-overhead background Proof of Work (PoW) heartbeat.
+3. **The Multi-Tiered Lease:** To maintain namespace fluidity without an administrative state, name retention requires an active, low-overhead cryptographic signature heartbeat.
 If a heartbeat flatlines, the name is not instantly lost; instead, it enters a Grace-Period Escalation where the computational cost to steal the name increases the less idle it has been.
 Users can also opt into Hibernation VDFs for long-term offline periods or utilize Watchtowers for convenience.

 By combining these mechanics within a conceptually stateless, distributed peer-to-peer network layer defended by Competitive Gossip and Hashcash PoW, Kinetic achieves global, human-meaningful, and unique handle resolution.